 2 All Boxes must be properly and completely filled-up.
 Failure to do so shall cause the delay in updating the corporation's records with the Commission and/or non-receipt of Notice of Deficiencies.
-Further, non-receipt of Notice of Deficiencies.
+Further, non-receipt of Notice of Deficiencies shall not excuse the corporation from liability for its deficiencies.

-UNAUDITED INTERIM CONSOLIDATED STATEMENT OF FINANCIAL POSITION MARCH 31, 2025 AND DECEMBER 31, 2024
+2GO GROUP, INC. AND SUBSIDIARIES UNAUDITED INTERIM CONSOLIDATED STATEMENT OF FINANCIAL POSITION MARCH 31, 2025 AND DECEMBER 31, 2024